EarthScope/ringserver/README.md

 docker run -p 16000:16000 -p 18000:18000 -v ${PWD}/ring:/data/ring ringserver
 ```

+### Container Image Versioning

+The container image version tag uses the same version as ring server with an additional ".n" suffix that indicates the build number of the container.
+For example: `2020.075.2` is the second build of the container for ringserver version 2020.075.
+The most recent build of the most recent version will be tagged `latest`.

 ### Command Line Options

 To view all ringserver command line options: